 System sabotage.
 Insiders can damage your organization’s systems by altering important network configurations, installing malware and shadow IT, or deleting critical data.
 As a result, your business can be disrupted directly or through your supply chain.

 Fraud.
 Malicious actors may use an organization’s IT infrastructure to perform fraudulent activities.
-To satisfy their personal gain, an insider can exploit corporate data and assets to organize an identity crime.
+To satisfy their personal gain, an insider can exploit corporate data and assets to engage in identity infringement.
 For example, an authorized third party might abuse your client data to issue illegal payments or create inaccurate invoices for personal benefit.

-What makes malicious insiders dangerous is that their malicious actions are almost indistinguishable from regular workplace routines.
-Acting from the position of trust, malicious insiders can carry out harmful activity for a long time without getting caught.
+What makes malicious insiders dangerous is that their actions are almost indistinguishable from regular workplace routines.
+Acting from a position of trust, malicious insiders can continue to perform harmful activities for a long time without getting caught.

 Fortunately, there’s a solution.

-To efficiently address supply chain security problems, organizations can rely on cybersecurity supply chain risk management, a dedicated type of SCRM.
+To efficiently address supply chain security problems, you can implement cybersecurity supply chain risk management in your organization.

 Top 7 supply chain security best practices